Rubasri483/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

+1. Start the program and enter the number of unknowns in the equations.

-1. Read the order and augmented matrix ([A|B]).
+2. Read the augmented matrix which contains the coefficients of variables and constants.

-2. Apply forward elimination to form an upper triangular matrix.
+3. Use forward elimination to make all elements below the main diagonal zero, forming an upper triangular matrix.

+4. Check for zero pivot elements and stop the program if division by zero occurs.

-3. Perform back substitution to find unknowns.
+5. Apply back substitution to find the values of all unknown variables starting from the last equation.

-4. Display all solution variables (X_i).
+6. Display the final results of all variables with two decimal places and stop the program.

 ## Program:
 ```